GospelTrust/kairos-th-513/docs/content/_week-03/session-07.md

 Rom.
 9:6-7, 14-5: “It is not as though God's word had failed.
 For not all who are descended from Israel are Israel.
 Nor because they are his descendants are they all Abraham's children.
 On the contrary, ‘It is through Isaac that your offspring will be reckoned.’

- . . .
-What then shall we say?
+ …What then shall we say?
 Is God unjust?
 Not at all!
 For he says to Moses, ‘I will have mercy on whom I have mercy, and I will have compassion on whom I have compassion.’"

- John 6:65, 37: “[Jesus] went on to say, ‘This is why I told you that no one can come to me unless the Father has enabled him . . .
-All that the Father gives me will come to me, and whoever comes to me I will never drive away.’”
+ John 6:65, 37: “[Jesus] went on to say, ‘This is why I told you that no one can come to me unless the Father has enabled him …All that the Father gives me will come to me, and whoever comes to me I will never drive away.’”

- 2 Tim 1:9: “God . . . has saved us and called us to a holy life—not because of anything we have done but because of his own purpose and grace.
+ 2 Tim 1:9: “God …has saved us and called us to a holy life—not because of anything we have done but because of his own purpose and grace.
 This grace was given us in Christ Jesus before the beginning of time.”

  3. There are several problems, real or imagined, with this view: